Introduction

 Examination will be dependent on where the suspected foreign body is located.
 For the ear, direct visualisation of the FB is usually possible with otoscopy, whilst for the nose, use an age-appropriate Thudicum speculum (size 0 or 1 for children, 2 or 3 for adults) and a head-torch or otoscope is usually required.

 For FB in the pharynx, visual examination of oropharynx can be attempted using a Lack’s tongue depressor and head-torch.
 Palpate for points of tenderness on the neck (and assess whether this moves on swallowing), as well as for surgical emphysema.
-A flexible nasal endoscopy (FNE) is usually required as an adjunct for examination, especially if not visible on initial assessment.
+A flexible nasal endoscopy (FNE) is usually required as an adjunct for examination to visualise the pharynx, especially if not visible on initial assessment.

 Red Flags for Foreign Bodies